 On each platform, the adversary has the capabilities listed in Section III-B. Additionally, we assume that the adversary can compromise the SGX protections on f < n participating nodes, excluding the target platform.
-Such compromise is possible, for example, through physical attacks.
+Such compromise is possible, e.g., through physical attacks.
 On the compromised SGX nodes the adversary can freely modify the runtime memory (code and data) of any enclave, and read all enclave secrets and the SGX processor keys.

-This adversarial model combines a standard Dolev-Yao network adversary [11] with adversarial behaviour (Byzantine faults) on a subset of participating platforms [29], [24].
-Additionally, the adversary can schedule the execution of trusted processes and replay old versions of their persistently stored data.
-In Section VI we illustrate subtle attacks enabled by such additional adversarial capabilities.
+This adversarial model combines a standard Dolev-Yao network adversary [11] with adversarial behaviour (Byzantine faults) on a subset of participating platforms [32], [25].
+Additionally, the adversary can schedule the execution of trusted processes, replay old versions of their persistently stored data, and start multiple instances of the same trusted process on the same platform.
+In Section VI we explain subtle attacks enabled by such additional adversarial capabilities.